ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 ### Binary Search Tree (BST)

-A binary search tree (BST), also known as a binary search tree or binary search tree, is a special type of binary tree useful for both searching and sorting.
+A binary search tree (BST), is a special type of binary tree used for both searching and sorting.

 A binary search tree is either an empty tree or a binary tree satisfying the following properties:

-+ If its left subtree is non-empty (i.e., a non-empty tree), then all nodes in the left subtree have values less than the root's value;
++ If its left subtree is non-empty, then all nodes in the left subtree have values less than the root's value;
 + If its right subtree is non-empty, then all nodes in the right subtree have values greater than the root's value;
 + Both its left and right subtrees are themselves binary search trees.

 Characteristics of a binary search tree: Left subtree < root < right subtree.
 The in-order traversal sequence of a binary search tree is an increasing sequence.
 For example, consider a binary search tree whose in-order traversal sequence is shown in the diagram below.

 <img src="../images/lab4-bst-example.png"
-  style="height: auto; width: 100%">
+  style="height: auto; width: 50%">

 The fundamental operations of a binary search tree include `insert`, `delete`, `find`, `union`.
 Its data structure is implemented in `/lab4/src/BST.py`.
 Should you require clarification on its implementation principles, please refer to [Binary Search Trees & Balanced Trees - OI Wiki](https://oi-wiki.org/ds/bst/).